 Step 4.
 When asked how do you want to search for driver software, there are two options.

 1. Search automatically for updated driver software

 This way is an automatic update by Windows.
-When it finished, all you need to do is to disconnect the USB device, restart the computer and reconnect it again.
+When it is finished, all you need to do is to disconnect the USB device, restart the computer and reconnect the USB device again.
 Windows will install the latest driver for you.